dtcaciuc/nitrous/doc/userguide.rst

 -------

 The following table summarizes the available scalar types and their counterparts.
-You'll notice the type names are mostly following their C/Python equivalents.
+You'll notice the type names are mostly following their C equivalents.

 +---------+--------------+-------------+